Possessive Pronouns in Spanish

 |first person plural (nosotros)|

 |third person plural (ellos, ellas)|

-Note that third person singular and third person plural possessive pronoun forms are the same!
+Note that third person singular, formal second person singular, and third person plural possessive pronoun forms are the same!
 El suyo can mean his, hers, yours, or theirs.